1983 Louisiana gubernatorial election: Background

 In this election, the first round of voting was held on October 22, 1983.
 Since Edwards won more than 50% of the votes on the first round, no runoff was needed.
-The runoff for other statewide offices which required one was November 19, 1983.
+The runoff for other statewide offices that required one was November 19, 1983.

 Treen became the first of three consecutive Louisiana governors to be denied re-election.
-Edwards himself was defeated by north Louisiana U.S. Representative Buddy Roemer in 1987, refusing to contest the runoff after trailing Roemer in the primary.
+Edwards himself was defeated by north Louisiana U.S. representative Buddy Roemer in 1987, refusing to contest the runoff after trailing Roemer in the primary.
 Edwards came back in 1991, and along with former Ku Klux Klan leader David Duke, combined to oust Roemer in the primary before Edwards routed Duke in the runoff to win a fourth gubernatorial term.

-This was the first time that any contestant for the governors election in Louisiana received at least one million votes.
+This was the first time that any contestant for the governorship in Louisiana received at least one million votes.
 Edwards also won 62 out of 64 parishes against Treen.
-Treen only carried Jefferson Parish, where he resided at the time; and St. Tammany Parish, where he would eventually move following completion of his term.
+Treen only carried Jefferson Parish, where he resided at the time (and represented in the U.S. House prior to his election as governor); and St. Tammany Parish, where he would eventually move following completion of his term.